ChaddFrasier/PIPS/README.md

 When contributing to this project we ask that you create a new pull request for any changes that you would like to make, after review by the repository leads your request will either be merged or closed without merge depending on what has been done.
 Any request will be considered.

+Read the update paragraph in the [server.js](https://github.com/ChaddFrasier/PIPS/blob/master/server.js) file before contributing to understand what is currently working, do not depricate any functions without replacing their purpose.

 Post and issue if you wish to become a contributor stating who you are and why you feel you could benefit the project.